 This is the spot along a section of Offatts Bayou has a boardwalk style fishing pier and a boat launch with docks.
 It’s a great location to catch an epic sunset over water and you’ll even have a clear view of the Moody Gardens pyramids in the distance.
 1600 61st Street.

 Moody Gardens is a tourist attraction for locals and travelers alike.
 If you’re looking for scenery that feels more naturally adventurous, the Aquarium Pyramid or the Rainforest Pyramid are wild backdrops.
 You might also consider taking a trip around Offatts Bayou onboard the Colonel Paddlewheel Boat!
 A property permit is required and costs $75/hr with a two hour minimum.
 I can coordinate your permit with Moody Gardens staff at the time of booking.

 The Evia community has that island living feel in a more intimate package.
 While it doesn’t have beach access, it does have three small lakes, gazebos, and pretty walkways.
 You’ll also find the delicious and adorable Sugar Bean Coffee and Cream, the local coffee and snack spot.
 The quaint and relaxing community patio behind Sugar Bean has benches, a small grassy area, patio tables and even yard games.
 A walk around the central lake is really enjoyable and will provide a ton of beautiful photos.

-For my nature lovers and those looking for more of an adventure style session, Galveston Island State Park is the place to be.
+For my nature lovers and those looking for more of a natural adventure style session, Galveston Island State Park is the place to be.
 On the bayside of the park you’ll find miles of hiking trails as well as multiple boardwalks and observation decks.
 The park also has a beach side along the Gulf of Mexico.
 At the time of this publication, a daily entrance fee is required but no permits.